 She likes to use the large flour tortillas.
 Consequently, she makes long and thin breakfast burritos.
 I kid you not when I say I can eat more than two.
 Since breakfast is my favorite meal of the day, I can eat enough to satisfy me for the entire day.

-Josie fries the tortillas using palm oil.
+Josie fries the tortillas using either olive oil or palm oil.
 She could do it with butter, but it probably wouldn’t make them taste better.

 I’ve yet to see a restaurant, other than a fast food place, serve breakfast burritos.
-I’m sure I could find a place that serves the other kind, but I prefer eating other types of food when I eat out for dinner.
+I’m sure I could find a place that serves the other kind, but I prefer eating other something else when I eat out for dinner.

 The breakfast burrito from McDonald’s is an insult to breakfast burritos and a disappointment.
 I would have to order four or five just to satisfy my morning hunger.
-I don’t know what other fast food joints sell them here.
-Jollibee sells a pancake sandwich.
-I tend to stick with Sausage McMuffins if I end up at McDonald’s.
+I don’t know what other fast food joints sell them and I prefer Sausage McMuffins when I end up at McDonald’s.

 Their page describes it like this: